-‘I’m Yours’ is a single by Jason Mraz, originally appearing on a live EP in 2005 it was rerecorded for the 2008 album ‘We Sing, We Dance, We Steal Things and became a huge hit.
+I’m Yours is a single by Jason Mraz, officially recorded for the 2008 album We Sing, We Dance, We Steal Things, it became a huge hit.

-‘I’m Yours’ is in the unusual key of B, I’ve placed a capo on fret 2 to reach some open A and E chords although most of the song is played as barre chords high up the neck
+I’m Yours is in the unusual key of B. I’ve placed a capo on fret 2 to have the open A and E chords at hand.
+However, they only appear occasionally as most of the song is played using barre chords, further up the neck.

 | B | F#/A# | G#m | E |